Skip to main content

 “But what if they see me there and get upset?”
 Ajabdeh frowned.

 “You are not going to their place, you are going to the deceased’s memorial.”
 Her father said firmly.
-“They are as much guests there, as you are.”
-Ajabdeh wished it was that simple.
+“They are as much guests there as you are.”
+Ajabdeh wished it were that simple.
 On one hand, the thought of seeing him again stirred her.
-On the other, she does not want to be rude and not go to the memorial service.
+On the other hand, she does not want to be rude and not go to the memorial service.

 “Excuse me.”
 Jaivanta’s voice made her turn as she looked a little pale and felt … Guilty?
 What was she guilty of?
 She faked a smile.
 “Hello, Ma’am.”

-“I heard you were of great service for the funeral.
+“I heard you were of great service at the funeral.
 Everyone seems to be talking about you.”
 Ajabdeh narrowed her brows a little at her choice of words.
 “You were there to support my son and my ex-husband’s widow when I was absent on such an important day.”
 Ajabdeh’s heart skipped a beat as she eyed Jaivanta open her purse.
 “Here is a little bonus for all your services.
-Even when you are not my employee you did the job of one so perfectly.”
+Even when you are not my employee, you did the job of one so perfectly.”
 Ajabdeh’s jaws stiffened.
-She was not sure what Jaivanta implied by services but there were people around them staring at Jaivanta offering her tips.
+She was not sure what Jaivanta meant by services, but there were people around them staring at Jaivanta, offering her tips.
 She was suddenly not sure what Pratap told Jaivanta she did as a service

 “I do not work for you, Ma’am.
-And just because I come from a modest background that does not mean I stoop low for fame from such an occassion.”
+And just because I come from a modest background, that does not mean I stoop low for fame from such an occasion.”
 She shook her head.
 “Have a good day.”

 “Why don’t you teach your son that the next time he approaches a random girl?”
 She could see Jaivanta stiffen as she left in a hurry.
 Ajabdeh felt breathless when she was at the threshold.
-Thankfully there were no paparazzi that day, just tons of cars coming to drop and pick up the guests.
-She walked down the stairs and opened her phone for the cab.
+Thankfully, there were no paparazzi that day, just tons of cars coming to drop off and pick up the guests.
+She walked down the stairs and opened her phone for a cab.

 “Excuse me, Ajabdeh?”
 She turned at her name to find Shakti behind her.
 “Glad I caught up to you.
 I just saw Ranima talk to you.”